bonomani/devmon/docs/TEMPLATES.md

 ifAliasBox : REGSUB  : {ifAlias} /(\S+.*)/ [$1]/
 ```
 If `ifAlias` contain at least one non-whitespace character, square brackets are
-added around the value with a space in front.
+added around its value with a space in front.
 This example is used in all Cisco
 interface templates in Devmon to include `ifAlias` information for an interface,
 but only if it's defined.
-It's a powerful transform, but can be misused.
-If you're
-interested but unfamiliar with substitution, consider looking up `regular
+If you're unfamiliar with substitution, consider looking
-expression substitution` for more information.
+up `regular expression substitution` for more information.

 ### SET transform